Home Remodeling Beverly Hills, California

 In a triangle amongst Santa Monica Bl., Wilshire Bl. and Crescent Drive is Downtown Beverly Hills also known as the Golden Triangle, a retail and dining hub attracting locals, and in some sections attracting visitors from across the region and the world.
 The streets paperwork northwest-to-southeast have certain characters:

 South Beverly Drive, i.e. south of Wilshire Blvd., is marginal dining and shopping hub.

 Houses south of Wilshire Boulevard have more urban square and rectangular lots, in general smaller than those to the north.
-There are along with more apartment buildings south of Wilshire Boulevard than anywhere else in Beverly Hills, and the average house value south of Wilshire is the lowest in Beverly Hills.
+There are also more apartment buildings south of Wilshire Boulevard than anywhere else in Beverly Hills.

 Beverly Hills adjacent